KodakC41/KodakC41/README.md

 - Neural Network Implementation for Images with Thermal Noise Current [*In progress*] ```Independent Study```
   > Using: TensorFlow Keras

+  > Creating a data class that consists of images taken a varying temperatures

 ### Java